aa14311/CC2025-aa14311/week1/README.md

 > The Torah was not merely a by- product of text, but a code of ethics for dealing with the highly abstracted, text-based society that was to characterize the next two millennia. (page 16)

 I think about the establishments and rules created for society.
-I think about the relevance of rules set in previous times for current environments.
+The relevance of rules set in previous times for current environments.

 ---